Billy Moores: Playing career

 Moores played on the junior Edmonton Oil Kings from 1966 to 1967 and 1969 to 1970, the latter season finishing with 29 goals and 35 assists.
 He also played on the Alberta Golden Bears men's hockey team for the 1971–72 season, as a left winger.
 From 1972 to 1973, Moores also played with the Long Island Ducks of the Eastern Hockey League.
 He retired from his playing career in 1973.

 Coaching career

 Alberta Golden Bears

 Moores began his coaching career coaching minor hockey in Edmonton in the 1970s.
 He later returned to the University of Alberta, with his former team, the Golden Bears, serving in the capacity as head coach and assistant coach (under Clare Drake) between the 1976–77 season to the 1993–94 season.
-During his career coaching the Golden Bears, Moores accumulated a record of 129 wins, 44 losses and 23 ties.
-Moores won much recognition for his time at the University of Alberta, being named Coach of the Year for the Canada West Conference in 1984, 1990, 1991 and 1993, and also Coach of the Year for the Canadian Interuniversity Athletics Union in 1980 and 1991.
-He led the team two championship victories in 1980 and 1992.
+During his career coaching the Golden Bears, Moores accumulated a record of 129 wins, 44 losses, and 23 ties.
+Moores won much recognition for his time at the University of Alberta, being named Coach of the Year for the Canada West Conference in 1984, 1990, 1991, and 1993, and also Coach of the Year for the Canadian Interuniversity Athletics Union in 1980 and 1991.
+He led the team to two championship victories in 1980 and 1992.
 During his time with coaching the Golden Bears, Moores also taught junior high school in Edmonton.